Bot-detector/bot-detector/README.md

 No, the plugin will grab the data for every player that renders on your screen passively.
 Manually flagging a player uploads the same data as the passive collection does, but tells us to pay more attention to that data when training our models.

 ## Does this replace manual in-game reporting?
-No, reporting players in-game sends a ton data which we cannot collect directly to Jagex and we urge you to continue using that feature when you are confident someone is botting!
-Also, please keep in mind that even if our plugin predicts a player might be a bot, it does not mean it is true!
+No, reporting players in-game sends a ton of data which we cannot collect directly to Jagex and we urge you to continue using that feature whenever you are confident someone is botting!
+Also, please keep in mind that even if our plugin predicts a player as a bot, it does not mean it is true!
 Investigate the players yourself before making your decision to report.
+Please be kind to these players and do not falsely accuse or harrass them based upon a prediction that could be faulty.

 ## I checked myself with the Plugin and my Primary Prediction says I'm a bot!
 Will I get banned?
 No, at least, not by that alone.
 We take into account not only the Machine Learning's response but also review the names manually prior to sending to Jagex.
-All we send over are the names of suspected bot accounts and are treated no differently than using tipoff@jagex.com for their decision process.
+All we send over are the names of suspected bot accounts and are treated no differently than any other user would whenever submitting leads to tipoff@jagex.com in Jagex's decision process.
 If you know you didn't bot, you have nothing to worry about.

 ## My Primary Prediction says I'm a Real Player, but it isn't 100% confident and includes several bot labels in the breakdown.
 What is going on?
 The model's ability to evaluate a prediction must take into account a variety of factors.
-Stats, gear, location, and more is used to determine a predictive score.
+Stats, gear, location, and more are used to determine a predictive score.
 It is very unlikely, and uncommon, to be rated as a 100% Real Player.
 Usually if the primary prediction label is at any Real Player percent, the account will not show up in our manual reviews.

 ## Can you ban accounts?
 No, as said before, all we do is send over lists of suspicious accounts as you would through tipoff@jagex.com.